Continuing education: For professionals

 Within the domain of continuing education, professional continuing education is a specific learning activity generally characterized by the issuance of a certificate or continuing education units (CEU) for the purpose of documenting attendance at a designated seminar or course of instruction.
 Licensing bodies in a number of fields (such as teaching and healthcare) impose continuing education requirements on members who hold licenses to continue practicing a particular profession.
 These requirements are intended to encourage professionals to expand their foundations of knowledge and stay up-to-date on new developments.

 Depending on the field, these requirements may be satisfied through college or university coursework, extension courses or conferences and seminars attendance.
 Although individual professions may have different standards, the most widely accepted standard, developed by the International Association for Continuing Education & Training, is that ten contact hours equals one Continuing Education Unit.
 Not all professionals use the CEU convention.
 For example, the American Psychological Association accredits sponsors of continuing education and uses simply a CE approach.
 In contrast to the CEU, the CE credit is typically one CE credit for each hour of contact.

-In the spring of 2009, Eduventures, a higher education consulting firm, released the results of a study that illustrated that the recession had made a significant impact on the views of prospective continuing education students.
-A survey of 1,500 adults who planned to enroll in a course or program within the next two years determined that while nearly half of respondents believed that the value of education had risen due to the recession, over two-thirds said the state of the economy had affected their plans to pursue continuing education.

 The World Bank's 2019 World Development Report on the future of work explains that flexible learning opportunities at universities and adult learning programs that allow workers to retrain and retool are vital in order for labor markets to adjust to the future of work.